kn007/Chatbox/README.md

 If you are using reverse proxy, setting the `using_reverse_proxy` to 1 in `index.js`.
 In your reverse proxy server, add the real ip address to `X-Real-IP` header.

 To embed this chatbox into a web page, just copy paste the content in public/index.html to the page you want to have chatbox, then change all included css file and JavaScript file path correctly.
-This app works great with light box library, I personally recommend using fancybox.
+This app works great with light box library, I recommend using fancybox.

-When embed this chatbox to wordpress, you can see [this page](/wordpress/README.md) to know how to auto-sync the comment author name to chatbox's nickname.
+When embedding this chatbox to Wordpress, you can see [this page](/wordpress/README.md) to know how to auto-sync the comment author name with chatbox visitor's nickname, so they don't need to enter nickname again.

 If you are get error in front page:
 ```